 The second step is addressing ways to cope with the feelings.
 For a child expressing a lot of frustration or anxiety, it might mean talking through all that is going on around them, addressing fears, and identifying areas of their life in which they have control.
 It might also mean finding ways to express those feelings in productive ways like playing soccer in the yard or going on a walk.
 They could also try creative pursuits like journaling, playing music, painting or challenging themselves to learn something new.
 Teaching our children how to manage their feelings now is going to help them navigate difficult life events in the future.

-I was playing a game with my daughter and she wasn’t sure if the number she was looking at was a 6 or a 9, and it made me realize that perspective is everything.
+Perspective is everything.
 Frequently we see things differently depending on how we are oriented to the world around us.
 Beyond our current situation, as parents, we have a lifetime of experiences and beliefs that have shaped us.
 We all have different ways to process and handle stress and change.
 Let’s begin to be aware of how our words and actions affect our children and try to understand their perspective.

 Remember that we’re all struggling right now